particle-iot/docs/src/content/tools/cloud-tools/configuration-schema.md

 - To learn more about the configuration settings, see the [console documentation](/getting-started/console/console/#asset-tracker-features)
 - To learn more about configuration schemas for the Tracker One and Monitor One, see [Tracker configuration](/reference/tracker/tracker-configuration/).
+- To set your own custom schema, use [custom schema tool](/reference/tracker/tracker-configuration/#restore-default-schema).